What is the Gaza Strip? Here's what to know

 Conditions in Gaza have badly deteriorated in the 16 years since the blockade was imposed.

 The United Nations says more than 80% of Gazans live in poverty, with access to clean water and electricity at crisis levels even before the latest violence.
-The U.N.
-Palestinian relief agency, UNRWA, says clean water is unavailable for 95% of Gaza's population.
+UNRWA says clean water is unavailable for 95% of Gaza's population.
 The territory's unemployment rate stood at 46% in the second quarter of this year, according to the Palestinian Central Bureau of Statistics.

 During an 11-day war between Israel and Hamas in 2021, U.N.
 Secretary-General António Guterres described conditions for children in the Gaza Strip as "hell on Earth."

 Gaza's hospitals are regularly beset with shortages of equipment and medicine because of the blockade.
-Gaza's Health Ministry director general, Dr. Medhat Abbas, told NPR's Mary Louise Kellythe area's hospitals, already struggling, now face being overwhelmed following Israel's latest offensive.
+Gaza's Health Ministry director general, Dr. Medhat Abbas, told NPR's Mary Louise Kellythat the area's hospitals, already struggling, now face being overwhelmed following Israel's latest offensive.

 Gaza's painful history